-Why Centers?
+Why Learning Centers?

-Centers were always a HUGE hit with my students!
+Music learning centers were always a HUGE hit with my students!
 I think there are a couple of reasons.

 They loved the variety of the day but also the variety in the music curriculum.
 It was a SPECIAL day!
 I usually set them up about 4 times a year, once every 9 weeks.

-Center Ideas
+Music Learning Center Ideas

 - iPads, Chromebooks, other technology WITH HEADPHONES!